sap-tutorials/Tutorials/tutorials/cp-aibus-dar-booster-key/cp-aibus-dar-booster-key.md

     !![Service Key](service-key.png)

 Congratulations, you have completed this tutorial.
-You are now all set to [Set Up the SDK for Data Attribute Recommendation](cp-aibus-dar-sdk-setup) and [Use the SDK for Data Attribute Recommendation](cp-aibus-dar-sdk-usage).

 [DONE]
 [ACCORDION-END]